Wrongful Death Claim Lawyers QLD

 2. Death because of a crime can be both a criminal case and a wrongful death civil claim.

-In Queensland, a police prosecutor would decide if criminal charges are warranted, and if successful, the guilty party would get a jail sentence and fines.
+In Queensland, a police prosecutor would decide if criminal charges were warranted, and if successful, the guilty party would get a jail sentence and fines.
 In this situation, two legal actions can be taken simultaneously.
 Sometimes, you cannot bring a civil action until the criminal charges are completed.

-Criminal prosecution varies from civil legal action in several circumstances.
-In Queensland, a police prosecutor would decide if criminal charges are warranted, and if successful, the guilty party would get a jail sentence and fines.
-In this situation, two legal actions can be in place simultaneously.
-Sometimes, you cannot bring a civil action until the completion of criminal charges.
+In Queensland, a police prosecutor would decide if criminal charges are warranted, and if successful, the guilty party would receive a jail sentence and fines.

 To have a successful wrongful death claim, you will need to show: